Fabrice-breizh/Fractales-Explorer/README.md

 ## Vibe coded, human designed

-This project is “vibe coded”: a significant part of the code was written with the help of AI tools.
+This project is vibe coded: a significant part of the code was written with the help of AI tools.

-But it is not “designed by AI”.
+But it is not designed by AI.

 The direction, ergonomics, pacing, visual style, content, priorities, and user experience are human choices.
-This project is a dialogue between a personal impulse, visual memories, experiments, mistakes, adjustments, and generated code that has been reviewed, corrected, and guided.

-AI was an accelerator.
-The perspective, taste, and decisions remain human.

 ## Features

-- Interactive exploration of many 2D fractals
+- Interactive exploration of 35 2D fractals
 - 3D fractals such as Mandelbulb, Mandelbox, Menger Sponge, and Quaternion Julia
 - Zoom, pan, double-click, keyboard shortcuts
 - Color palettes and visual effects